 Your body has to work hard to chew and digest fiber.
 Also known as "roughage," foods with fiber can relieve indigestion and promote good digestive health.
 When you combine protein foods with fiber-rich food, you help to curb hunger cravings for hours

 after you eat.
-So not only do these foods burn calories, but they also help you to eat less throughout the rest of the day.
-Fiber is classified as a carb, but it has fewer calories than other carbs (this information is already reflected in the calorie count in labels - but the fiber doesn’t
+So not only do high-fiber foods burn extra calories, but they also help you to naturally eat less throughout the rest of the day.
+Fiber is classified as a carb, but it has fewer calories than other carbs (this information is already reflected in the calorie count in labels - but the fiber gramsdon’t

-have to be counted against your total carbohydrate intake in most diet plans).
+have to be counted against your total carbohydrate intake in grams in most diet plans).

 I have a special fiber hack that most people don't know about.
 I usually eat four meals per day, and I make sure my first meal at least, but ideally my first and my second meal, have substantial amounts of fiber.
 I shoot for at least 15 grams for each of those first two meals.
 To understand how hard that can be to get, yogurt has 0 fiber, oatmeal has 4 grams, an apple has 4 grams.